Q&A Session: Emily Gover

 Emily Gover is a Content Marketing Manager at Vimeo.

-The AMA with Emily was held on November 7th, 2018.
+The Q&A Session with Emily was held on November 7th, 2018.
 This transcript has been edited for punctuation, grammar, etc.

 Hey all great to be here.